 Have you ever found yourself on the road, living the RV lifestyle, only to realize that your clothes are piling up, and there’s no laundromat in sight?
 Perhaps your RV is too snug for a full-sized washing machine, or maybe you’re an avid boondocker, aiming to live off-grid as much as possible.

 Whatever your reason, washing clothes by hand is a viable, economical, and satisfying alternative.
 You might think it’s a daunting task, but fear not!
 With modern conveniences like the Wonder Wash and a touch of good old-fashioned manual labor, you’ll find the process smooth.

-Setting Up the Laundry Station
+Setting Up Your Hand Laundry Station

-Washing Clothes With a Wonder Wash
+Washing Your Clothes With a Wonder Wash

 Drying Clothes With a Spin Dryer

-- Latch the lid.
+- Insert Stabilizer: Then close the lid.

 - Set the Timer: Up to 5 minutes, depending on dampness.

 - Monitor: Ensure it doesn’t tumble or spray water wrongly.

 - Remove and Shake: Gently fluff your clothes.